Kameda Happy Turn: Rice Crackers with Magic Powder

-Kameda-Seika Happy Turn (亀田製菓 ハッピーターン)
+Kameda Happy Turn (亀田 ハッピーターン)

-It is said that the amino acids contained in the particles make the taste of Happy Powder complex and addictive.
-The taste of the magical powder is hard to describe but in a word, it is umami-rich salty-sweet.
+Many people believe that amino acids in the particles make the taste of Happy Turn complex and addictive.

 The taste of the magic powder is hard to describe.
 But in a word, it is salty-sweet, packed with umami.

 For your information, the specific ingredients used in the Happy Turn cracker are as follows.
 I also list the nutrition facts.